 Dorthe Nohr Pederson, president of Roskilde's Traffic Management Authority Movia, also said: "These new buses are very convenient to be charged.
 It can travel 250 kilometers on a single charge.
 Passengers will feel comfortable to chat on the bus since the noise is very low. "

 Although the vehicles in Denmark are mainly diesel powered, the country is excepted to fully electrify its city buses in the future.
 Dorthe Nohr Pederson, president of the Roskilde's Traffic Management Authority Movia, said: “The local traffic management authority has set incentives for companies who operate full electric city buses to promote the deployment of new energy buses.”
 It is learned that the Danish government has introduced policies to adopt zero-emission city buses amid tendering from 2018, and Copenhagen, the capital city of Denmark, will merely need to replace 400 city buses by 2020, and achieve zero emission for all city buses by 2025.

 The 20 Yutong full electric buses is the first tender for Denmark in purchasing full electric city buses, which is also the beginning of the electrification of its public transport.

 In fact, the conclusion of the contract with Denmark is closely related with the demonstration operation of Yutong’s full electric buses in Iceland, France and other European countries.
 The Danish operator UMOVE has learned from various channels that Yutong's products have good performance, and feature good results amid the demonstration operation in Iceland, France and other European countries.
 Therefore, they finally chose Yutong products for tendering.

 The European market has always been the goal on which Yutong has always made persistent efforts.
-So far, Yutong’s has delivered over 7,000 buses and coaches to Europe, including France, the United Kingdom, Spain, Norway, Bulgaria, Romania, Slovakia, Russia and other countries and regions.
+So far, Yutong’s has delivered over 7,000 buses and coaches to Europe, including France, the United Kingdom, Spain, Norway, Bulgaria, Romania, Slovakia and other countries and regions.